-Each of the four project alternatives would be expected to increase local and regional employment beyond what would be experienced under the No Project Alternative As noted in Section 3.18, Regional Growth, Alternative 3 is estimated to result in the greatest employment, generating almost 45,000 total job-years, followed by Alternative 1, with more than 43,000 job-years.
+Each of the four project alternatives would be expected to increase local and regional employment beyond what would be experienced under the No Project Alternative As noted in Section 3.18, Regional Growth, Alternative 3 is estimated to result in the greatest employment, generating almost 45,000 total job-years, followed by Alternative 1, with more than 43,000 jobyears.
 Alternative 4 is estimated to result in 28,200 total job-years, the smallest employment of the alternatives.
 The estimated combined total employment for construction activity associated with the guideway, stations, and maintenance facilities (direct and indirect and induced jobs) is roughly 6,510 to 11,280 jobs in the peak year, 2024, under each alternative.
 If added to the three-county region's projected total employment for 2024 (about 1,228,000 without the project), these peak construction-period jobs would add about 0.5 to 0.9 percent to the total projected employment in the region.
 This level of impact would not be substantial in the context of the three-county region's overall economy.
-With the DDV and TDV, there would be no change in anticipated population growth during construction compared to the alternatives without the DDV and TDV.